lanre-OG/Static-Analysis-Lab/README.md

  * A standard measuring stick for software security tools targeting these weaknesses.
  * Provide a common baseline standard for weakness identification, mitigation, and prevention efforts

+### CWE Types

+* Weakness Class: e.g. CWE-20

+  Abstract, independent of any specific language or technology

+* Weakness Base: e.g. CWE-79

+  Abstract, sufficient details to infer specific methods for detection and prevention

+* Weakness Variant: e.g. CWE-85

+  Detailed, limited to a specific language or technology.

+* Weakness Category: e.g. CWE-990

+  A set of other entries that share a common characteristic

 #### CWE Mapping Guidelines
  * Map to a weakness only
  * Do Not Map to Views or Categories